edfranks84/my-site/user/pages/04.projects/06.tasty-media/project-item.md

 main_img: main.jpg
 laptop_img: laptop.png
 intro_title: Video production and strategy specialists
-intro_text: Tasty media wanted a website to introduce potential clients to the company, be an information hub for existing clients and to encourage potential clients to get in touch.<br><br>I designed them a site which allowed them to stand out from there compeititors, despite being a small company.
-The site informs potential clients about their services and process in a clear and concise manner.
+intro_text: Tasty media wanted a website to introduce potential clients to the company, be an information hub for existing clients and to encourage potential clients to get in touch.<br><br>I designed them a site which allowed them to stand out from their compeititors and show them as a creative company.
+The site informs potential clients about their services and process in a and allows them to showcase some of their previous work.
 inner_bgtext_1: About
 inner_label_1: How We Work
 inner_bgtext_2: Case Studies